IntoTheDev/MultiTag-System-for-Unity/README.md

 		}

-		// Adding Tag
+		// Add Tag
-		// Be careful, if you create a copy of an existing object with runtime added tags, these tags will not be copied to the new object.
+		// Be careful, if you create a copy of an existing object with added/removed tags via API (AddTag, RemoveTag, etc).
+		// These tags will not be copied to the new object.
+		// But I'll implement a way to copy tags in the future.
 		_enemy.AddTag(_zombieTag);

-		// Removing Tag
+		// Remove Tag
 		_enemy.RemoveTag(_zombieTag);

-		// Getting all objects with tag
+		// Get all objects with tag
 		var zombies = _zombieTag.GetInstances();

 		foreach (var zombie in zombies)
 		{
 			// Do something
 		}

+		// Instead of gameObject you can use any class that inherits from Component (transform, collider, etc)
+		// Example:
+		_enemy.transform.AddTag(_zombieTag);
 	}
 }
 ```